RyanGaudion/COM528-Assignment2/DESIGN.md

 - As Admin - View all orders from all users
 - As Admin - Edit status of order

+Potential Additional Features (for future phases):
+- As Admin - Refund an Order

+### Catalog View
+- As Admin - View all items in the catalog
+- As Admin - Add new item to catalog
+- As Admin - Modify Item Quantity

+Potential Additional Features (for future phases):
+- Add the ability to add a 'sale price' which shows differently on the homepage

 ### Shopping Cart View
 - View all products & their quantity in the cart
 - View total cost of shopping cart